srikads/Sai-Gayatri_Caterers/README.md

 - Inquiry form (static, no backend)

 ## Freelance Work
 This project was developed as a freelance assignment.
-For inquiries or similar projects, please contact the developer.
+For inquiries or similar projects, please contact me :D

 ---
 © 2025 Sai Gayatri Caterers.
 All rights reserved.